Suavemente (Elvis Crespo song)

-"Suavemente" ("Softly") is a song recorded and composed by Puerto Rican artist Elvis Crespo on his first solo album, Suavemente, which followed his departure from Grupo Manía.
+"Suavemente" ("Softly") is a song recorded and composed by Puerto Rican merengue singer Elvis Crespo on his first solo album, Suavemente, which followed his departure from Grupo Manía.
 Released as the lead single, "Suavemente" reached number one on the Billboard Hot Latin Tracks on May 16, 1998, and remained atop the chart for six weeks.
 Crespo re-recorded it with Spanglish lyrics.
 The song also hit the Billboard Hot 100 as well as received a Premios Lo Nuestro award and two Latin Billboard Music Awards the following year.
 "Suavemente" was the tenth best-performing Latin single of 1998.
 The song has been covered by several artists, some of whom also charted.

 Background

 Elvis Crespo started his singing career as a backup vocalist for merengue singers Willie Berrios, Lenny Perez, and Toño Rosario.
 In 1995, he joined Puerto-Rican merengue band, Grupo Manía as lead vocalist.
 He composed "Linda Eh'" for the group which reached number-eight on Hot Latin Tracks in 1996.
 In 1997, he left the band to pursue a solo career and recorded his first album, Suavemente, on the Sony Discos label.
 Crespo credited his son for the success of the song stating that his son spent the entire afternoon singing it and told his father that the song would be a hit.
 The Spanglish version was featured in the 1998 film, Dance with Me.
 Two music videos were made: the original version with various background montages, the other one a remix with Spanglish lyrics.
 In 2008, the song served as the intro and outro for the live album, Elvis Crespo Lives: Live at Las Vegas and the title reappeared in the title for his tenth anniversary compilation album, Suavemente...
 Los Éxitos.